TTK HANDBOOK 2020-2021

 If you choose to withdraw your child from a club:

-If the withdrawal happens two weeks in advance of the club start date, you may receive a full refund of cash or TTK points.
+If the withdrawal happens two weeks in advance of the club start date, you may receive a full refund of cash.

 Once the club starts, no credits or refunds will be given.